veracode/Veracode-Community-Projects/README.md

 HMAC Signing libraries
 ----------------------
 Projects in this category implement HMAC digest signing, which is required to use Veracode APIs that use a [Veracode ID and Key](https://help.veracode.com/reader/lsoDk5r2cv~YrwLQSI7lfw/Z70twkx761Oc2RjWUDAWFA).
+Also see the Postman and Insomnia examples above in Developer Tools.

 * [PythonHMAC](https://github.com/ctcampbell/veracode-python-hmac-example) - simple example of usage of the Veracode API signing library provided in the Veracode Help Center